Scalable Byzantine Consensus via Hardware-assisted Secret Sharing: Overview

 \textbf{Hardware assistance.} The strawman design is obviously insecure because $\Ser_p$, knowing the secret, can impersonate any $\Ser_i$.
 We fix this by making use of the TEE in each replica.
 The TEE in $\Ser_p$ generates secrets, splits them, and securely delivers shares to TEEs in each $\Ser_i$.
 During \commitP, the TEE of each $\Ser_i$ will release its share to $\Ser_i$ only if the prepare message is correct.
 Notice that now $\Ser_p$ cannot reconstruct the secret without gathering enough shares from $\Ser_i$s.

 Nevertheless, since secrets are generated during \preprocessingP, a faulty $\Ser_p$ can equivocate by using the same secret for different requests.
 To remedy this, we have $\Ser_p$'s TEE securely bind a secret to a counter value during \preprocessingP, and during \prepareP, bind the request to the freshly incremented value of a TEE-resident monotonic counter.
 This ensures that each specific secret is bound to a single request.
-TEEs of replicas keep track of $\Ser_p$'s latest counter value, updating their records after every successfully handled request.
+TEEs of replicas keep track of $\Ser_p$'s latest counter value, updating their records after every successfully handled request. \textlabel{The key requirement here is that}{R1(3)} the TEE will neither use the same secret for different counter values nor use the same counter value for different secrets.
 To retrieve its share of a secret, $\Ser_i$ must present a prepare message with the right counter value to its local TEE.

-In addition to maintaining and verifying monotonic counters like existing hardware-assisted BFT protocols (thus, it~requires $n = 2f + 1$ replicas to tolerate $f$ (Byzantine) faults), \BFT also uses TEEs for generating and sharing secrets.
+In addition to maintaining and verifying monotonic counters like existing hardware-assisted BFT protocols (\textlabel{thus}{R2(8)}, it~requires $n = 2f + 1$ replicas to tolerate $f$ (Byzantine) faults), \BFT also uses TEEs for generating and sharing secrets.

 {\bf Communication topology.} Even though this approach considerably reduces message complexity, $\Ser_p$ still needs to receive and aggregate $O(n)$ shares, which can be a bottleneck.
-To address this, we have $\Ser_p$ organize $\Ser_i$s into a balanced tree rooted at itself to distribute both communication and computation costs.
+To address this, we have $\Ser_p$ organize active $\Ser_i$s into a balanced tree rooted at itself to distribute both communication and computation costs.
 Shares are propagated along the tree in a bottom-up fashion: each intermediate node aggregates its children's shares together with its own; finally, $\Ser_p$ only needs to receive and aggregate \mbox{a small constant number of shares}.

 {\bf Failure detection.} Finally, \BFT adapts a failure detection mechanism from \cite{BChain} to tolerate non-primary faults.
 Notice that a faulty node may simply crash or send a wrong share.
 A parent node is allowed to flag its direct children (and only them) as potentially faulty, and sends a suspect message up the tree.
 Upon receiving this message, $\Ser_p$ replaces the accused replica with a passive replica and puts the accuser in a leaf so that it cannot continue to accuse others.